 This is one time we definitely don’t need to get our money’s worth before we replace products.
 Toss those toxins out and never look back.

-It’s not too expensive or time consuming to be healthy, it’s actually way more expensive and time consuming to be sick!
+It’s not too expensive or time consuming to be healthy, it’s actually way more expensive and time consuming to be or get sick!
 We absolutely have to redefine clean.
 It’s not what we’ve been told; it’s not what we might have believed.
 Clean is healthy.
 Clean is safe.

 Tomorrow I’ll share some of the changes we’ve made in our home.
 I’ll offer some great DIY recipes and specific ways we’ve replaced harsh chemical products for a healthier home.